MeinePeptide

 Overview

 Melanotan-2 is a non-selective melanocortin agonist.
 It hits MC1R for pigmentation, MC4R for libido and appetite suppression, and MC3R for thermal regulation.
-That broader receptor profile is why MT-2 has a busier side-effect column than MT-1, and why it has the off-label reputation as a 'tan plus libido' peptide.
+The broader receptor profile is why MT-2 has a busier side-effect column than MT-1, and the off-label reputation as a 'tan plus libido' peptide.
 It also produces the side effect MT-1 doesn't: spontaneous erections in men, and a real if uncommon priapism risk that has put people in the ER.
 The melanoma concern is the larger long-term issue.
-MT-2 is not approved anywhere; everything you read about it comes from European recreational use over the last twenty years and a small number of case reports, mostly about adverse events.
+MT-2 is not approved anywhere; everything comes from twenty years of European recreational use and a small number of case reports, mostly about adverse events.[1]

 Evidence quality